sg-crest A Singapore Government Agency Website

 Role of the Family Justice Courts

 The Family Justice Courts (FJC) are part of the court system in Singapore that upholds the law and ensures justice is accessible to all.
-It has judicial power to hear family-related cases that involve legal issues within the family, such as divorce, probate, maintenance and family violence, among other cases.
-The FJC also deals with the care and treatment of young persons.
+They have judicial power to hear family-related cases that involve legal issues within the family, such as divorce, probate, maintenance and family violence, among other cases.
+They also deal with the care and treatment of young persons.

-The FJC operates based on the principles of therapeutic justice.
+The FJC operate based on the principles of therapeutic justice.
 This is a multi-disciplinary approach that applies insights from psychology and social science research for more holistic outcomes.

 View the vision, mission and values of the FJC.